-- Gap Analysis of ACO Program data quality measures completed in January 2014. - VITL has conducted numerous data quality interviews with the 16 Designated Mental Health and Specialized Service agencies (DAs and SSAs).
-VITL has also identified that a number of DA and SSA member agencies' structures are decentralized such that they operate as multiple independent agencies.
-VCP has confirmed the need for full assessments to be conducted at these agencies. - DLTSS Information Technology Assessment Report completed with recommendations on next steps; report has been distributed to stakeholders and findings presented to the HDI Work Group.
+- Gap Analysis of ACO Program data quality measures completed in January 2014. - VITL conducted numerous data quality interviews with the 16 Designated Mental Health and Specialized Service agencies (DAs and SSAs).
+VITL also identified that a number of DA and SSA member agencies' structures are decentralized such that they operate as multiple independent agencies.
+VCP confirmed the need for full assessments to be conducted at these agencies. - DLTSS Information Technology Assessment Report completed with recommendations on next steps; report was distributed to stakeholders and findings presented to the HDI Work Group.